bgriffiniv/appointments/README.md

 ## Caveats

 There are three main features missing from this implementation:
-1. Strong security, both around the app itself and the database console.
+- strong security, both around the app itself and the database console
-2. CD/CI, automated tests, logging, monitoring, and other DevOps aspects.
+- CD/CI, automated tests, logging, monitoring, and other DevOps aspects
-3. The insertion of appointments into the service at random intervals, as indicated in the challenge instructions.
+- random insertion of appointments into the service, as indicated in the challenge instructions